 Hi!
-I am Marina Boldyreva, a QA-Engineer at Purrweb.
-We’ve recently tried a new method of bug tracking and I want to share our experience with you.
+This is Purrweb QA department.
+We’ve recently tried a new method of bug tracking and we want to share our experience with you.

 How we tested before